basho/riak-dotnet-client-api/documentation/Basics.Installation.markdown

 ## Getting via Nuget ##

-The easiest way to install libarires in your project is to use [Nuget][].
+The easiest way to install libraries in your project is to use [Nuget][].
 CorrugatedIron has a [Nuget package][ci_nuget] package available which can be installed directly into your project by simply opening up the Package Manager Console and typing:

 {% highlight bash %}
 PM> Install-Package CorrugatedIron